skiptoniam/ppmData/README.md

 data implying that each sample is providing as much unique information as possible (Grafston & Tille, 2013, Foster et al., 2018) and thus reducing low errors for geostatistical prediction (Diggle & Ribeiro, 2007).
-Because the quasi-random design is not on a regular grid we use a Dirichlet tessellation to generate polygons for each point.
+Because the quasi-random design is not on a regular grid we use Dirichlet tessellation to generate polygons for each point in the quadrature scheme.
 Areal weights are then derived from these polygons.

-Under this approach we **do not** use a targeted background scheme for generating ‘pseudo-absences’, but rather can account for bias in the sighting process of presences using covariates or a offset when modelling (e.g Warton et al., 2013; Fithian et al, 2015).
+We note that this approach is different to a targeted background scheme for generating pseudo-absences.
+If the users intent is to reduce sighting biases via a targeted background scheme, we recommend that bias is accounted for via covariates (distance to roads) or an offset (a known amount of effort) (e.g Warton et al., 2013;Fithian et al, 2015).

 ### References

-Diggle, P. J., P. J. Ribeiro, Model-based Geostatistics.
+Diggle, P. J., P. J. Ribeiro, *Model-based Geostatistics*.
 Springer Series in Statistics.
 Springer, 2007.

-Foster, S.D., Monk, J., Lawrence, E., Hayes, K.R., Hosack, G.R. and Przeslawski, R., 2018.
-Statistical Considerations for Monitoring and Sampling.
+Foster, S.D., Monk, J., Lawrence, E., Hayes, K.R., Hosack, G.R. and Przeslawski, R., 2018. *Statistical considerations for monitoring and sampling.* Field manuals for marine sampling to monitor Australian waters, pp.23-41.

-Grafstrom, Anton, and Yves Tille.
-“Doubly balanced spatial sampling with spreading and restitution of auxiliary totals.”
-Environmetrics 24.2 (2013): 120-131.
+Grafstrom, Anton, and Yves Tille. *Doubly balanced spatial sampling with spreading and restitution of auxiliary totals.* Environmetrics 24.2 (2013): 120-131.

-Renner, I.W., Elith, J., Baddeley, A., Fithian, W., Hastie, T., Phillips, S.J., Popovic, G. and Warton, D.I., 2015.
-Point process models for presence only analysis.
-Methods in Ecology and Evolution, 6(4), p.366-379.
+Renner, I.W., Elith, J., Baddeley, A., Fithian, W., Hastie, T., Phillips, S.J., Popovic, G. and Warton, D.I., 2015. *Point process models for presence only analysis.* Methods in Ecology and Evolution, 6(4), p.366-379.

-Warton, D. I., and L. C. Shepherd.
-“Poisson point process models solve the pseudo-absence problem for presence-only data in ecology.”
-The Annals of Applied Statistics 4.3 (2010): 1383-1402.
+Warton, D. I., and L. C. Shepherd. *Poisson point process models solve the pseudo-absence problem for presence-only data in ecology.* The Annals of Applied Statistics 4.3 (2010): 1383-1402.

-Warton, D.I., Renner, I.W. and Ramp, D., 2013.
-Model-based control of observer bias for the analysis of presence-only data in ecology.
-PloS one, 8(11), p.e79168.
+Warton, D.I., Renner, I.W. and Ramp, D., 2013. *Model-based control of observer bias for the analysis of presence-only data in ecology.* PloS one, 8(11), p.e79168.